Jindal Saw Earnings Call Transcripts

 -

 Sequential improvement in Q3 FY 2026 was driven by higher volumes and productivity, though results lagged the prior year.
-A robust order backlog, export focus, and new capacity expansions support a positive outlook, with margin and volume growth expected as market conditions improve.
+Strong order backlog, reduced net debt, and ongoing export focus support a positive outlook, with margin and volume growth expected as market conditions improve.

 -

-Q2 FY2026 saw weaker results due to liquidity issues and delayed payments, despite a record order book and strong export demand.
-Management expects gradual improvement from Q3, with new capacity and projects in the Middle East supporting future growth.
+Q2 FY2026 saw weaker results due to liquidity issues and delayed payments, despite a record order book and robust demand.
+Subsidiaries, especially in Abu Dhabi, performed well, and new export contracts and capacity expansions are expected to drive gradual recovery from Q3.

 -